engineerbishnu/Bishnu-Portfolio/README.md

 **Cloudsewa Nepal, Teku-Near Sukraraj Hospital, Kathmandu** | Jun 01, 2022 - Jun 30, 2023
 - Managed and maintained server infrastructure
 - Implemented security measures and performed system upgrades
-- Troubleshot complex system issues
+- Troubleshoot complex system issues
 - Assisted in cloud migration projects
-- Maintaining Technical Documents, PoCs regarding RCA of system, website related issues.
+- Maintaining Technical Documents, PoCs regarding RCA of system, website related issues

-### Network Engineer
+### IT Network Expert
 **Vianet Communication Ltd. Jawalakhel** | Jan 01, 2019- May 30, 2022
 - Designed and implemented network solutions
 - Managed network security and performance
 - Virtual Network Design using Zabbix, Monitoring Networking systems such as switchs, routers, Servers
 - Troubleshoot complex network issues, Guide team and provide training or KTS sessions
 - Collaborated with cross-functional teams to ensure network reliability
+- Oversee and maintain the organization’s IT infrastructure, including network systems, servers, and databases
+- Resolve complex technical issues promptly, minimizing downtime and ensuring operational continuity
+- Implement and manage security measures to protect data and IT systems from cyber threats
+- Monitor system performance and make recommendations for improvements to optimize efficiency and effectiveness
+- Provide remote support and training to end-users, enhancing their technical proficiency and productivity

 ## Education